victor-porcar/TimelapseDNGInterpolator2/workflow/Lightroom_and_GoPro.md

 # Lightroom and GoPro

-The following is an example that shows a timelapse where first there is a full moon and progressively the moon is hidden in the mountain, so the light condition changes dramatically.
+The following is an example that shows a timelapse (nightlapse) where first there is a full moon and progressively the moon is hidden by the mountain, so the light condition changes in an important manner.

-It is assumed that the images GoPro 8 have been taken in a configuration similar to:
+It is assumed that the images are taken by GoPro camera in RAW format (GPR) from a configuration similar to:

 * Time Lapse => Night lapse
 * Lens: Wide